atata-framework/atata.io/getting-started/demo.md

 * Controls finding
 * Data input and verification
 * Validation messages verification
-* Usage of the triggers
+* Use of the triggers
 * Interaction with the pop-ups (Bootstrap modal) and alerts
 * Work with the tables
 * Logging